 For ELT(DT)s the repetition period, T_R , between the beginnings of two successive transmissions (see Figure A.3) shall be randomised over the range of 27.0 to 30.0 seconds after the first 300 seconds of activation.
-During the first 120 seconds, the repetition period shall be 5.0 seconds (+0/ -0.2s) without randomisation.
-Between 120 seconds and 300 seconds, the repetition period shall be 10 seconds (+0/ -0.2s) without randomization.
+During the first 120 seconds, the repetition period shall be 5.0 seconds (+0/-0.2s) without randomisation.
+Between 120 seconds and 300 seconds, the repetition period shall be 10 seconds (+0/-0.2s) without randomization.
 The results of the repetition period measurements during the first 300 seconds shall be recorded in Table F.1.
 At least 18 successive measurements shall be made after the first 300 seconds of activation.
-The average repetition period shall be $28.5\text{s} \pm 0.9\text{s}$.
-The standard deviation of at least 18 measured values of T_R shall be between 0.3 and 1.2 second.
-The minimum value of T_R observed shall be between 27.0 and 27.3 seconds, the maximum value of T_R observed shall be between 29.7 and 30.0 seconds.
+The standard deviation of at least 18 measured values of T_R shall be greater than 0.8 seconds.
+The minimum value of T_R observed shall be between 27.0 and 27.2 seconds, the maximum value of T_R observed shall be between 29.8 and 30.0 seconds.
 The standard deviation, average, maximum and minimum values of T_R shall be recorded in Table F.1.